+ - + - + - + - + -

 And how about some passenger opinions?
 Joaquin Gonzales, flying the Hanoi-Singapore route, reported: "First time with Tiger Air.
 At the Hanoi airport, I was surprised by the "15kg/1 suitcase and 7kg/1 carry-on" rule (I was travelling for workd and had arrived in Hanoi on SQ) as I had a 20kg suitcase and 5 kg hand-carry.
 In the end, they let me on with a 17kg suitcase and 8 kg, which I think is rather silly and inflexible.
 Flight was delayed by over an hour due to late arrival.
 No announcements etc were made.
 On board, flight attendants were efficient, if rather inflexible.
 Announcements made in Singlish.
 Wierd accent.
 Almost unintelligible.
 Why don't they pronounce their words properly?
 Seats rather cramped.
 For a 3-hour flight, it would be uncomfortable.
 Luckily, the flight wasn't too full, so I had the whole row to myself.
 Pillows and blankets cost extra.
 However, when the person behind me finally asked for one at the end of the flight, she was told that inflight shopping had closed.
 On-board magazine was OK, if pitched a little too low.
 The lead article of the issue (#2) was about "Singles' Hotspots" in Asia.
 Looks like the airline is chasing after the Ryanair/Easyjet market of stag/hen parties.
 However, I am not sure if they have got it right.
 The passengers were a mix of Singaporeans returning from a short-break and Vietnamese travelling for the first time.
 Certainly not the "swinging expatriate singles" crowd.
 Food-wise, the selection was decent and not too overpriced.
 I like the option of a hot snack.
 Arriving at the new Changi Budget Terminal, it was a long walk to the Arrival Hall.
 The Terminal itself is really no-frills and reminded me of a hospital.
 Otherwise, immigration and bag service were up to the usual Singaporean efficiency.
 I would use Tiger Air again, perhaps not for work trips, but certainly for leisure. "

 Another budget flights traveller, Xuess Wee, remarked: "Certainly a pleasant trip from Singapore to Macau and vice versa for my maiden Budget Airlines trip.
 Cost me only S$150 (with taxe and everything else thrown in).
 The new Airbus 320s were bright, clean and orderly and the stewardesses were friendly, helpful and chirpy (on my return flight, they were actually singing a birthday song for their colleague at the back).
 I was glad the airline did not overdo the "tiger" image.
 No hideous tiger stripes decorations in the plane or on the uniforms of the staff.
 Very professional.
 There were at least 3 rounds of food being trolleyed for sale (and 2 rounds of DFS goods) during the 3 hours journey.
 Prices were quite alright.
 A bottle of Evian water and a can of Coke each went for S$2 while a cup of drip-coffee went for S$4.
-They were trying to sell Nasi Lemak and Lo Mai Kai for S$8 each, which I felt was a little steep.
-All in all, for a budget airline, it certainly was above my expectation..."
+They were trying to sell Nasi Lemak and Lo Mai Kai for S$8 each, which I felt was a little steep. ..."
 (Quotes lifted from airlineequality.com.)

 Virgin Australia: www.tigerairways.com.